NikeHop/OpenReviewParser/README.md

 ## Updates

-Timestamps at which the pipeline was run (datasets partially available [here](nhop/scientific-quality-score-prediction))
+Timestamps at which the pipeline was run:

 * Latest: 1.1.2025